babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 ![pretty cool](https://media.giphy.com/media/mgqefqwSbToPe/giphy.gif)

 But what if the user was to log out, or refresh the page?
 Oops.
 Now our state is gone.
 If we want it to persist, we oughta store it on the server - right?
 Well, maybe.
 But there's also the option of storing it in localStorage.

 ### Putting it in localStorage.

-If you're not interested in storing anything in `localStorage`, there isn't much else to see here.
+In case you’re not interested in storing anything in the browser localStorage, there isn’t much else to see here, and I don’t want to waste your precious time.

+If that’s you — thanks for reading. `break`;
-But if you are, please read on.
+Else if this sounds interesting to you, then please read on. `continue`;

+---

 To get started, let's take another look at setting our initial values.
 Instead of always defaulting to the same value, we need to grab the previous value from `localStorage` and use that instead.